- Article (1) Definitions

 Article (5) Language of Instruments

-The instrument executed by the Notary shall be in Arabic, and may, however, be executed in any foreign language, according to the circumstances and subject to conditions to be described in a resolution of the Minister.
+The instrument drafted by the Notary shall be in Arabic, and may, however, be drafted in any foreign language, according to the circumstances and subject to conditions to be described in a resolution of the Minister.

 Article (6) Execution and Notarization of Instruments

-The Notary shall execute, notarize and keep the originals of the documents and instruments required to be notarized by the law or persons concerned, shall deliver the copies required by the persons concerned, and shall record the same in the register as described in the executive regulations of this Decree Law.
+The Notary shall draft and notarize the documents and instruments required to be notarized by the law or persons concerned, retain their originals, shall deliver the copies required by the persons concerned, and shall record the same in the register in accordance with the provisions set forth in the executive regulations of this Decree by Law.

 Article (7) Verification of Identity and Capacity of Persons Concerned